-40. Registration Procedures
+41. Registration Procedures

 Course request takes place in October (for spring semester courses) and March (for fall semester courses).
 Students who do not submit a course request are left only with the option of drop/add in order to schedule classes, which is a very unreliable way to get the courses you need.
-Submit a course request each semester via HokieSPA and entering your desired CRN Warning: Students with holds on their record may not be able to submit a course request and are not allowed to drop and add courses.
+Submit a course request each semester, sending the CRN of each course you select from the online timetable to the Registrar using Hokie Spa.
+Warning: Students with holds on their record may not be able to submit a course request and are not allowed to drop and add courses.
 Take care of holds prior to course request week!

-41. Repeated Courses
+42. Repeated Courses